 Palmerston North, halfway between Wellington and Rotorua, is the southern heart of the North Island.
-The sophisticated, provincial city lies in the breath taking Manawatu region that sweeps from the Ruahine and Tararua mountain ranges, through the magnificent Manawatu Gorge and scenic Pohangina Valley, along Manawatu River to the coastal plains of Tangimoana and Himatangi.
+This sophisticated, provincial city lies in the breath taking Manawatu region that sweeps from the Ruahine and Tararua mountain ranges, through the magnificent Manawatu Gorge and scenic Pohangina Valley, along Manawatu River to the coastal plains of Tangimoana and Himatangi.

 Progressive Palmerston North is partly powered by two major wind farms and has taken a proactive stance on cleaning up and protecting the Manawatū River.
 This is symptomatic of its strength in smart business research, which has become a key local economy driver, along with its burgeoning biotech, hi-tech and defence sectors.

 What is special or unique about your city?

 Located on the banks of the Manawatu River and nestled at the foot of the Tararua Mountain Range, Palmerston North is New Zealand's sixth largest city.
 A growing city of 78,000, Palmerston North is a vibrant, youthful city.
 Locally known as "The Knowledge City," it has several tertiary educational organizations; the largest is Massey University.
 It also hosts a number of annual national and international shows and events.
 Most locals and newcomers feel that living in Palmerston North is like having the best of both worlds because it has the conveniences and technology of big-city life as well as the quality and ease of small-town living.

 By road, Palmerston North is a seven-hour drive from Auckland and a two-hour drive from the capital, Wellington.
 The city's central location also places it within a couple of hours of wineries, the North Islands Central Plateau ski fields, Mount Taranaki, historical Maori sites of the Taranaki region, as well as the rural splendour of the Wairarapa.